dickwall/subcut/NewIn2.0.md

   with any class that has a default constructor now, or with any class that has a single implicit binding module constructor parameter.

-* Also, bind [X] to newInstanceOf [Y] now works correctly, and this is how you can bind trait X to a new reflectively created instance of Y each time.
-Note also see bind [X] to moduleInstanceOf [Y] below for a module-specific singleton.
+* Also, `bind [X] to newInstanceOf [Y]` now works correctly, and this is how you can bind trait X to a new reflectively created instance of Y each time.
+Note also see `bind [X] to moduleInstanceOf [Y]` below for a module-specific singleton.
+Note that the whole `import com.escalatesoft.subcut.inject._` is required to use these newInstanceOf and moduleInstanceOf methods as they are convenience methods defined in the package object for inject.

 * the form